anniegallagher/activitygal/README.md

 # activitygal

-This is a student project for ada developers academy, c18 digital.
+This is a student project for Ada Developers Academy, C18 digital.
 We did not complete the activitypub implementation by code freeze at the end of Monday, 13 Feb 2023.

 ## goals